 Mario Kart 9 details have started to emerge online, including a rumoured release date and new features.
 Start your engines!

+Some long-awaited Mario news has finally arrived.
 The Mario Kart series has been a cornerstone of the Nintendo gaming universe ever since gamers decided they would rather speed around in cute vehicles than jump into turtle-infested sewers, so it’s no wonder fans are hungry for Mario Kart 9.
-Focusing on speedy racing and friendly competition proved extremely successful and made the original Super Mario Kart one of the highest-selling video games of its era.

 It was also critical in establishing the Nintendo ethos of sharing characters between games.
 This helped to popularise an ever-expanding cast of loveable heroes and dastardly villains that people just can’t get enough of.